What Mainers Need To Know About Mice

 When are mice a problem in Maine?

-Do mice reproduce inside houses?
+Do mice breed inside the house?

 Health risks associated with mice